SAP-samples/event-driven-integrations-codejam/exercises/06-publish-and-subscribe-events/README.md

 > [!IMPORTANT]
 > 🚨 Before we create a queue, make sure you open the `Queues` link in a new tab, so that you don't have to re-enter the credentials in the `Try Me!` page and connect again to the event broker.

 👉 Select the `Queues` link on the right-hand side to see the queues in the event broker service.
-Click the `+ Queue` button and enter a name, e.g. `codejam_edi_ce_[your-sap-community-username]_tickets`.
-Leave the default settings and add as a subscription the following: `codejam/edi/ce/[your-sap-community-username]/tickets/*`.
+Click the `+ Queue` button and enter a name, e.g. `codejam_edi_ce_[your-sap-community-display-name]_tickets`.
+Leave the default settings and add as a subscription the following: `codejam/edi/ce/[your-sap-community-display-name]/tickets/*`.

 > [!NOTE]
 > You'll notice that we are "adding levels" in the queue name.
 This is not really necessary and similar to topic names, it is a string and it can be anything.
 We are just following a pattern to make it easier to understand what the queue is for.